 AAATA will operate in compliance with regulations, master agreements, federal circulars, and state manuals associated with funding.
 AAATA will take care in its administration of grants.
-Federal compliance will be tested annually by an independent audit firm, and federal compliance every three years by a Federal Transit Administration auditor (this last occurred in 2018; the 2021 review was deferred by FTA due to the pandemic).
+Federal compliance will be tested annually by an independent audit firm, and federal compliance every three years by a Federal Transit Administration auditor (this last occurred in 2018; the 2021 review was deferred by FTA due to the pandemic, but will be completed in 2022).
 AAATA will utilize a procurement manual that includes the latest requirements.

-Federal Compliance: The auditors stated that AAATA "complied, in all material respects, with the types of compliance requirements ... that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2020" (p.
-50).
+Federal Compliance: The auditors stated that AAATA "complied, in all material respects, with the types of compliance requirements ... that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2021" (p.
+55).